Priyanka Chopra: Expansion into American film and television (2015–2019)

-2020–present
+Streaming projects (2020–present)

-Chopra's only release of 2020 was the Netflix kids superhero film We Can Be Heroes directed by Robert Rodriguez.
-She starred as Ms. Granada, the director of a superhero organization called Heroics.
-The feature received generally positive reviews, with critics noting its "sophisticated themes with heart and zealous originality".
-Richard Roeper from the Chicago Sun-Times praised the actress for "livening up the proceedings" as the strait-laced Ms. Granada, and Ian Freer of the Empire magazine felt that she did the "kids' film acting to the hilt".
-Chopra's first film of 2021 was Ramin Bahrani's The White Tiger, an adaptation of Aravind Adiga's satirical novel of the same name.
-She portrayed the role of Pinky Madam alongside Adarsh Gourav and Rajkummar Rao, and also executive produced this Netflix production.
+In 2020, Chopra Jonas signed a multimillion-dollar first-look TV deal with Amazon Prime Video to back content by first time BIPOC and female filmmakers.
+Her release that year was Netflix's children superhero film We Can Be Heroes directed by Robert Rodriguez.
+She starred as Ms. Granada, the director of a superhero organisation called Heroics.
+The feature received generally positive reviews; Richard Roeper from the Chicago Sun-Times praised the actress for "livening up the proceedings" as the strait-laced Ms. Granada, and Ian Freer of the Empire magazine felt that she did the "kids' film acting to the hilt".
+Her first film of 2021 was Ramin Bahrani's The White Tiger, an adaptation of Aravind Adiga's satirical novel of the same name.
+She starred alongside Adarsh Gourav and Rajkummar Rao, and also executive produced this Netflix production.
 Critical reviews towards the film and her performance were positive.
-Writing for The Times, film critic Kevin Maher deemed Chopra's performance as "impressive" and The Hollywood Reporter's David Rooney took note of the actress for bringing "emotional depth" to her role.
+Writing for The Times, film critic Kevin Maher deemed Chopra's performance "impressive" and The Hollywood Reporter's David Rooney commended her for bringing "emotional depth" to her role.
 The film received a Best Adapted Screenplay nomination at the 93rd Academy Awards.
-Later that year, she had a supporting role in the science fiction film The Matrix Resurrections.
+Later that year, Chopra had a supporting role in the science fiction film The Matrix Resurrections.

-Chopra will next lead the romantic comedy Love Again opposite Sam Heughan and Celine Dion.
-She will star alongside Richard Madden in Amazon Prime Video's thriller series Citadel.
-As a producer, she signed multimillion-dollar first-look TV deal with Amazon Prime Video and also partners with ViacomCBS to back content by first time BIPOC filmmakers and women directors.
+She next starred alongside Richard Madden in Amazon Prime Video's action thriller series Citadel (2023).
+With a production budget of US$300 million, the six-episode first season ranks as one of the most-expensive television shows.
+It marked the first time in her career when she received equal pay with her male co-star.
+She performed many of her own stunts, and suffered a permanent scar from an injury on her eyebrow.
+Critics had mixed opinions on the series, but Jasper Rees of The Daily Telegraph was particularly impressed by Chopra Jonas' potential as a female James Bond, finding her "flirty and funny and hard as a bag of nine-inch nails".
+She then led the romantic comedy Love Again, opposite Sam Heughan and Celine Dion, which was panned by critics.

+Chopra starred alongside John Cena and Idris Elba in the action film Heads of State, which released on Amazon Prime Video on July 2, 2025.
+She is now set to appear alongside Karl Urban in the action film The Bluff.
+She will also star in filmmaker S. S. Rajamouli's Varanasi opposite Mahesh Babu.